lumeland/blog/posts/lume-2.md

   - Releases
 ---

 A major version of Lume was released.
-In this new version I wanted to take the opportunity to fix some bad design decisions that seemed like a good idea at the time, remove some confusing APIs and implement some new features.
+In this new version, I wanted to take the opportunity to fix some bad design decisions that seemed like a good idea at the time, remove some confusing APIs, and implement a couple of new features.

-Of course, there are some breaking changes.
-I tried to make the transition from Lume 1 to Lume 2 as smooth as possible, but not always is possible.
-I'm sorry for the troubles!
+An yes, there are some breaking changes.
+I tried to make the transition from Lume 1 to Lume 2 as smoothly as possible, but not always possible.
+I'm sorry for the trouble!

 <!-- more -->